arielherself/espresso/README.raw.md

 [<strong>Goldman Sachs</strong>](https://www.economist.com/finance-and-economics/2022/10/18/goldman-sachss-disastrous-main-street-gamble) reported a fall in fourth-quarter profits.
 Net income came to $1.3bn, down from $3.9bn in the previous year.
 The bank began a series of job cuts this month. <strong>Morgan Stanley</strong> also reported a drop in fourth-quarter profits, although this was smaller than expected, at 41%.

-[<strong>Oleksiy Arestovych</strong>](https://www.economist.com/europe/2022/04/25/an-interview-with-oleksiy-arestovych-military-adviser-to-ukraines-presidency), a senior Ukrainian presidential adviser, resigned.
-Mr Arestovych apologised for comments he made suggesting that the <strong>Russian missile </strong>which hit an apartment building in the Ukrainian city of Dnipro on Saturday had been struck down by Ukrainian air defences.
-Ukrainian officials say that the building was hit by a Russian Kh-22 missile, which their defences are not capable of shooting down.
+[<strong>Oleksiy Arestovych</strong>](https://www.economist.com/europe/2022/04/25/an-interview-with-oleksiy-arestovych-military-adviser-to-ukraines-presidency), a senior Ukrainian presidential adviser, resigned after suggesting that Ukrainian air defences had shot down the <strong>Russian missile </strong>that hit an apartment building in Dnipro.
+Russian officials used his comments to blame Ukraine for the strike, which killed at least 44 people.
+Ukraine counters that the missile in question was a Russian Kh-22—a model that their defences cannot shoot down.

 [<strong>Nguyen Xuan Phuc</strong>](https://www.economist.com/asia/2021/02/04/the-surprising-choice-to-lead-vietnams-communist-party), the president of<strong> Vietnam</strong>, resigned.
 The ruling Communist Party accused him of being responsible for “wrongdoings” committed by senior ministers who worked for him before he became president.
 He is the latest in a series of officials to leave office in an anti-corruption crackdown orchestrated by the government.
 In 2022, 539 party members were prosecuted for corruption.